-You can buy a pack from the supermarket or newsagent, or download a form from the internet and make your own Will.
+You can buy a pack from the supermarket or newsagent or download a form from the internet and make your own Will.
 There are lots of Will Writing companies around too.
-A Will is a legal document containing your directions about who should deal with your estate and who should receive the assets in your estate in the event of your death.
+However, using a Solicitor to write your Will means an expert will be on hand, providing you peace of mind that nothing will be missed.

-So why do you need a solicitor?
-Here are 9 very good reasons why...
+So why do you need a solicitor to write a Will?
+Here are 8 good reasons why...

 Sadly, we see all too many home-made Wills that just do not work.
 People die thinking they have left a Will but because they did not have the legal knowledge and expertise of a solicitor, their “Will” just isn’t worth the paper it is written on.
 Will writers do not have to have any legal training.
 A solicitor will have years of training and experience behind them, and will prepare a Will that really will carry out your wishes on your death.